python/cpython/Doc/c-api/typeobj.rst

-   This field is inherited by static subtypes, but not by dynamic subtypes (subtypes created by a class statement); in the latter, this field is always set to :cfunc:`PyType_GenericAlloc`, to force a standard heap allocation strategy.
+   This field is inherited by static subtypes, but not by dynamic subtypes (subtypes created by a class statement); in the latter, this field is always set to :c:func:`PyType_GenericAlloc`, to force a standard heap allocation strategy.
    That is also the recommended value for statically defined types.

-.. cmember:: newfunc PyTypeObject.tp_new
+.. c:member:: newfunc PyTypeObject.tp_new

    An optional pointer to an instance creation function.